TUDelftHao/4DLongitudinal-MRI-Segmentation-Network/README.md

 <div align=center><img width=75% src="/images/longitudinalcomp.png"/></div>

 ### Influence of longitudinal information on segmentation accuracy
 I evaluated the influence of longitudinal information on segmentation accuracy by comparing the result with its CNN backbone.
-It seems that the temporal information leads to limited improvement.
+It seems that the temporal information leads to marginal improvement.
 <div align=center><img width=75% src="/images/DCCNNvsRNN.png"/></div>

 ### Influence of longitudinal information on segmentation consistency
-The results demostrate that longitudinal segmentation provides highest mean TMR, but the transformation stability is not always better than CNN backbone.
+The results of two example patients demostrate that longitudinal segmentation provides highest mean TMR, but the transformation stability is not always better than CNN backbone.
 <div align=center><img width=75% src="/images/transition_dev_EGD-0125.png"/></div>
 <div align=center><img width=75% src="/images/transition_dev_EGD-0505.png"/></div>